algolia/instantsearch/docs/documentation.md

 {% include widget-jsdoc/sortBySelector.md %}
   </div>
   <div class="requirements js-toggle-requirements">
-You need to create slave indices for every sort order you need, and configure their `ranking` to use a custom attribute as the first criterion.
+You must have slave indices for every sort order you need.
+Then configure their `ranking` to use a custom attribute as the first criterion.

-You can find more information [in our FAQ page](https://www.algolia.com/doc/faq/index-configuration/how-to-sort-the-results-with-a-specific-attribute).
+Find detailed explanations [in our FAQ page](https://www.algolia.com/doc/faq/index-configuration/how-to-sort-the-results-with-a-specific-attribute).
   </div>
 </div>